redding/logsly/README.md

 ## Implementation

-Logsly loggers create and delegate to a [Logging](https://github.com/TwP/logging) logger instance.
-When you mixin Loglsy on your logger class and create an instance of it, Logsly builds and configures a Logging logger for you.
-Logsly delegates method calls to Logging, so Logsly loggers support the same API as Logging.
+Logsly creates and delegates to a [Logging logger](https://github.com/TwP/logging).
+When you create an instance of your logger class, Logsly sets up and configures Logging for you.

 ## Settings

-* `name`: the name used to create the logger
+* `log_type`: custom string used to identify the type of the logger
 * `level`: the level in use (default: `'debug'`)
 * `outputs`: list of named outputs to log to (default: `[]`)